-Tom Joad's Facebook profile might tell us lots of juicy things.
-Like the fact that he drinks whiskey on occasion, he used to pull girls' pigtails when he was little, and he likes girls and dances a lot.
-He's also Ma Joad's favorite child (but don't tell the other five kids).
-Lastly, Tom doesn't like it when people swerve to hit animals on the road; he says, "Gives me a little shakes ever' time" (16.279).
+We'll give you the rundown on Tom Joad.
+He drinks whiskey on occasion, he used to pull girls' pigtails when he was little, and he likes girls and dances a lot.
+He's also Ma Joad's favorite child (but don't tell the other five kids), and he doesn't like it when people swerve to hit animals on the road; he says, "Gives me a little shakes ever' time" (16.279).

 We've already established that Tom Joad is not the kind of guy we'd want to mess with.
 And yet, if we were met with desperate circumstances and had to make an epic road trip across America in a broken-down, used car with all of our earthly possessions in tow, we'd absolutely want Tom Joad on our team.

 "You got me wrong, mister… I ain't keepin' quiet about it.
 Sure I been in McAlester.
 Been there four years.
 Sure these is the clothes they give me when I come out.
 I don't give a damn who knows it.
 An' I'm goin' to my old man's place so I don't have to lie to get a job."
 (2.56).

-Tom's got nothing to hide, he's honest as the day is long, and he's not interested in burying the truth.
+Tom's got nothing to hide.
+He's honest as the day is long, and he's not interested in burying the truth.

 All of that time spent in prison really taught Tom a thing or two about life, liberty, and the pursuit of bacon.
 He's got his feet on the ground, and, like his mother, he can strategize and problem solve better than a chess prodigy.

-Tom is not like his family.
+But there's something a little off about our Tom.
+He's not like his family.
 He's a little different, almost a stranger.
 Maybe it has something to do with the fact that he spent four years in the state penitentiary.
 Even though he's our hero, we sometimes feel like Tom is a mystery, and we wish we knew more about him.

 Tom begins the novel as a rough and tough convict who's hell-bent on heading home and relaxing at the family farm for a while.
 When he realizes that times are tough, Tom doesn't run away.
 He doesn't sit back and let someone else make all of the decisions.
 He doesn't take naps in the haystacks.
 He steps up.
 He takes the lead.
 He helps usher his family across the country.
 Tom is a leader.

 Tom is not the only Martian around: Casy is a little quirky himself, and he's been out of town for a long while, too.
 Maybe that's why Tom and Reverend Casy get along so well—they're both outsiders.
 Quickly, they become like two peas in a dusty pod.
 We think Tom looks up to Casy, and sees the preacher as a kind of mentor.
-In any case, Tom takes a liking to Casy's ideas, to his words.
+In any case, Tom takes a liking to Casy's ideas, and to his words.
 These ideas and words transform Tom over the course of the novel.